SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/mailboxes/create-mailbox.md

 [!include[Common steps](../includes/step-set-reply.md)]

 1. Go to the **Alias** tab.
-Here you can enter any email alias for a mailbox (e.g. if sales@company.com and sale@company.com go to the same mailbox).
+Here you can enter any email alias for a mailbox (for example, if sales@company.com and sale@company.com go to the same mailbox).
 You add an alias by entering an email address and then clicking ![icon][img1].

 [!include[Import stuff](../includes/step-import.md)]